 Once on the line, these hard fighting Fall Chinook salmon will strain your fishing rod and your arms as they peel drag off the reel and bulldog to the bottom of the river again and again.
 Their brethren, the Coho Salmon return at the same time and average 5-20 pounds.
 These hot little fish are fast.
 Pound for pound they put up an excellent fight with erratic spins and jumps.
 Both fish call the Umpqua and Siuslaw Rivers home along with a lot of other wildlife.

-These rivers offer miles of beautiful tidewater and Florence is a cozy, picturesque coastal town with many amenities for the traveler.
+These rivers offer miles of beautiful tidewater and Florence Oregon is a cozy, picturesque coastal town with many amenities for the traveler.
 This destination is an estuary fishery during some of the best weather the coast has to offer.
-Rain, river levels, water temperature, and tides help to dictate where the fish will be, along with knowledge of their travel lanes.
-As the end of summer wears on into fall these salmon come in and out of the river from the ocean, acclimating to the fresh water and waiting for fall rain.
+Rain, river levels, water temperature, and tides help to dictate where the salmon will be, along with knowledge of their travel lanes.
+As the end of summer wears on into fall the King and Chinook salmon come in, out of the ocean, acclimating to the fresh water and waiting for fall rain.
 Crabbing is also good during this time and offers a nice addition to the days catch.